Developing Research Questions: Your Scope & Feasibility

 - Repeat as needed

-Keywords and related terms will emerge form your topics of research.
+Keywords and related terms will emerge from your topic of research.
 Creating a map of your keywords and/or related terms will help you.
 Keywords will help you:

 It is helpful knowing the Boolean operators AND, OR, and NOT.
 These operators help you find information in the university's search platforms and databases.